cesarvr/blog/content/post/2018-05-22-create-containers.markdown

 / #
 ```

-As you can observe the child *PID* is 1, from child process perspective is the only process in the machine, now let's see if we can still see other processes in the system by executing ```ps```.
+As you can observe the child *PID* is 1, from the child process's perspective, it is the only process in the machine.
+Now let's see if we can still see other processes in the system by executing ```ps```.

 ![alt text](https://github.com/cesarvr/cesarvr.github.io/blob/master/static/containers/pid-ns.gif?raw=true
  "PID NS")

-We are still capable to list other processes in the system, but this is because our process and it's child ```ps``` still have access to the  ```/proc``` folder, in the next section we are going to learn how to isolate the folders our process can access.
+We are still able to list other processes in the system, but this is because our process and it's child ```ps``` still have access to the  ```/proc``` folder, in the next section we are going to learn how to isolate the folders our process can access.